unitn-sml/CAN/README.md

 ## Tested environment

-We run out experiments in the following environment:
+We run our experiments in the following environment:
 - Ubuntu 16.04 LTS
 - Cuda 10.0
 - libcudnn7=7.4.1.5-1